 Legislative Powers of the President of India

 The President of India possesses extensive legislative powers.
 He can summon and prorogue (discontinue a session of) the Parliament, and he can even dissolve the House of People (Lok Sabha).
 However, this power can be performed by him only with some restrictions.
 The President is bound to summon the Parliament only within six months from the last sitting of the former session.
-He also possesses the power to summon a joint sitting of both the Houses of Parliament to resolve the deadlock.
+He also possesses the power to summon a joint sitting of both Houses of Parliament to resolve the deadlock.

-For any bill to get the law’s sanction, it has to receive the President’s assent.
-A bill for recognising a new State or alteration of State boundaries can only be introduced in either House of the Parliament after his recommendation.
+For any Bill to get the law’s sanction, it has to receive the President’s assent.
+A Bill for recognising a new State or alteration of State boundaries can only be introduced in either House of the Parliament after his recommendation.
 The State Bills for imposing restrictions on freedom of trade and commerce also require his recommendation.

 Summary: The Legislative Powers of the Indian President are:

 - Dissolve the House of People.